oicr-gsi/crosscheck_fingerprint_caller/README.md

 OICR does not encode donor information there.
 2. There is a single LOD cutoff.
 If LOD is above, samples are expected to match.
 The single cutoff works poorly for libraries other than Whole Genome.
-These libraries tend to have an LOD randomly distributed around an LOD score of 0.
+These libraries tend to have a LOD randomly distributed around an LOD score of 0.
 OICR needs to pick a range for LOD cutoffs and those ranges need to depend on library type input.

 ## Terms